Statins and Cancer Prevention

 What are statins?

 Statins are a type of drug taken by millions of Americans to lower cholesterol.
 This class of drugs works by blocking an enzyme known as HMG-CoA (3-hydroxy-3-methyglutaryl COA) reductase, which the body needs to make cholesterol.
 Statins help to treat and prevent heart disease by lowering blood cholesterol.
-In the United States, statins available by prescription include atorvastatin (Lipitor™), lovastatin (Mevacor™), pravastatin (Pravachol™), and simvastatin (Zocor™).
+In the United States, statins available by prescription include atorvastatin calcium (Lipitor™), lovastatin (Mevacor™), pravastatin sodium (Pravachol™), and simvastatin (Zocor™).
 In the United States, statins are available by prescription only.

 Can statins prevent cancer?